 Other factors to consider include:

 For bowl shape, I prefer processor bowls with taller sides and a narrower mouth.
-Wide-bottomed bowls like the one that comes with the KitchenAid Professional 600 Series ($399.95) means that when working with small amounts of ingredients, the whipping head may have trouble reaching it.
+Wide-bottomed bowls means that when working with small amounts of ingredients, the whipping head may have trouble reaching it.
 Trying to whip anything less than say, four to five egg whites is an exercise in futility.
 Taller, narrower bowls also help ingredients fall towards the bottom of the bowl more easily and so require less frequent scraping.
 Tall narrow bowls do make it a bit harder to add ingredients while the machine is running, but the clear plastic lid guards with feed tubes that come with most decent models solve this problem handily.

 The Cuisinart does come with a built-in timer and an automatic shut-off which is neat, but hardly necessary.

-And the winner is... the KitchenAid Pro 500 ($299.95).
+And the winner is the KitchenAid Pro 600 stand mixer.
 It's ideal for both heavy-duty bakers who make bread at least a couple times a week and want a real powerhouse in the kitchen, or for those who will be mostly mixing batters, whipping cream, or using attachments.